wedesoft/aiscm/doc/io.md

 If necessary, one can also handle the display and window objects directly.
 Possible types of output are *IO-XIMAGE*, *IO-OPENGL*, and *IO-XVIDEO*.
+The following example shows showing, hiding, moving, resizing of windows.
+*process-events* needs to be invoked to process pending events.

 ```Scheme
 @../tests/integration/xorg_window.scm@